-MyLab Math with Pearson eText - Instant Access - for A Survey of Mathematics with Applications, 11th Edition, ISBN: 9780135740576.
+A Survey of Mathematics with Applications, 10th Edition, ISBN: 9780134112107.

-You may purchase the MyMathLab Access Kit, which provides an access code, through the ULM Bookstore.
+You may purchase the MyMathLab Access Kit, which provides an access code, from the ULM Bookstore.

-Enrollment for the MyMathLab course ends on August 31 and will not be reopened.
-Students must register for a MyMathLab account and purchase access before that date.
+You must register for a MyMathLab account by the beginning of the second week of classes.
 Students who are waiting for financial aid may gain temporary access to MyMathLab for 14 days.
 Failure to register for MyMathLab will result in a grade of F for the course.